 How do you see CIFAR helping to lead the global scientific community towards more equitable, diverse and inclusive practices?

 CIFAR is uniquely positioned to move the dial on EDI in that some forms of diversity are already embedded in its mission.
 CIFAR’s focus is global.
 It’s interdisciplinary.
 CIFAR’s successful research programs already demonstrate the value of bringing together people with different backgrounds and perspectives.

-CIFAR’s EDI Action Plan is a comprehensive strategy that will only serve to enhance CIFAR’s work.
+CIFAR’s is a comprehensive strategy that will only serve to enhance CIFAR’s work.
 I encourage everyone to look at it, read it, absorb it.
 We have also endorsed Canada’s Dimensions Charter.
 When there are barriers to access and the full participation in research of any of the brilliant minds in this world, we all lose.

 I should also mention that I have joined CIFAR at an exciting time!
 We are just about to launch the Global Call for Ideas.
 This is a perfect opportunity to thread equity, diversity and inclusion considerations at all stages of the process, with the goal of increasing the diversity of our research community and promoting inclusive practices in research teams.

 The past year has seen a large increase in global awareness of the need to advance the inclusion of underrepresented groups, with major events and debates on equity taking place as the backdrop of the pandemic continues.
 Do you think this is a coincidence?